 Symptoms can also occur hours or days after the car accident and persist for more than a year, such as:

 Concussions can be difficult to diagnose, especially since they can happen without physical impact.
 Each TBI is unique.
 Specialists might need to run multiple tests to identify symptoms, like imaging tests to assess brain activity (MRI scans) or visible tissue damage (CT scans).
 Cognitive tests help doctors determine whether a person’s behavior reflects the information shown on the scans.

 Medical practitioners often use the Glasgow Coma Scale (GCS) to screen for TBIs.
 The GCS measures a person’s verbal, motor, and eye-opening responses and determines a total score.
-Latent symptoms can change a person’s score hours or days after the initial accident, so it’s essential to use the GCS scale periodically to determine the best treatment path.
+Latent symptoms can change a person’s score hours or days after the initial accident, so it’s essential to use the GCS scale periodically to determine the best medical treatment options.

 Ninety-eight percent of people with minor TBIs make a full recovery within three to six months after their accident.
 Post-concussive syndrome (PCS) is the experience of symptoms for longer than six weeks past the initial injury.
 Though symptoms of PCS do eventually go away, they can cause months of pain and frustration.
-PCS can force people to take time off work or spend thousands of dollars in medical bills, causing financial strain.
+PCS can force people to take time off work or spend thousands of dollars on medical bills, causing financial strain.
 Seeking legal compensation can help ease this stress during recovery.

 Getting a medical professional’s diagnosis will help identify brain trauma, preventing further damage.
 People can have concussions without showing initial symptoms and should seek medical attention and pursue legal action immediately after their accident.